fronzi/projBNN/README.md

 Number_Monolayers  with the number of monolayers included in the PLMF.csv file path  to the working folder (it will be created if it does not exist)

-2_FeatureSelectionLASSO.py takes input the .csv file with the values bilayer property that will be used in BNN training and the PLMF.csv file to select relevant bilayers descriptors.
+2a_FeatureSelectionLASSO.py takes input the .csv file with the values bilayer property that will be used in BNN training and the PLMF.csv file to select relevant bilayers descriptors.
 This will produce a training_set.csv.
 Modify:
 alphas and n_alpha in the 2_FeatureSelectionLASSO.py
+2b_FeatureSelectionGeneticAlgo.py can be optionally executed if the number of features is too large.

 3_KMeanAnalysis.py takes training.csv file and using a cluster analysis will generate a train and test set choosing representative bilayer structures.